rustamlatypov/tile-matching/README.md

 The game keeps track of the top-10 scores and the names of those players.
 This information is stored locally in a text file.
 If the player reaches the top-10, the player has the option to submit his/hers name and score and view highscore standings.
 If the player doesn't reach the top-10, the current highscores are shown.
 Separate highscores are kept for the game modes.

-The difficulty of both game modes increase specifically as a function of the number of eliminations and not of the number of eliminated rows.
-Tetris spawns the same distribution of blocks but the falling speed increases.
-The falling speed in Pentis stays constant but the 5-tile-size blocks starts to spawn more frequently.
+The difficulty of both game modes increases specifically as a function of the number of eliminations and not of the number of eliminated rows.
+Tetris spawns the same distribution of blocks, but the falling speed increases.
+The falling speed in Pentis stays constant, but the 5-tile-size blocks starts to spawn more frequently.
 Tetris is faster that Pentis, but only has 7 different blocks.
 Pentis has 29 different blocks overall and is considered to be a more challenging game mode.

 ## Building and running

-Designed for linux.
+Designed for Linux.
 Following programs and libraries are required to compile the project:
 ```
 • make (4.1-9.1ubuntu1)
 • g++ (4:7.3.0-3ubuntu2)